Home › Blog › What is Product Feedback & How to Collect it: An Actionable Guide

-Product feedback is mostly about the experience and satisfaction of people who use that product and focuses on specific aspects such as new features, product lines, upgrades, and more.
-Gathering this helps product teams hone in on making necessary product improvements.
+Product feedback is mostly about the experience and satisfaction of people who use a product and focuses on specific aspects, such as usability, new features, product lines, upgrades, and more.
+Gathering this helps product teams make necessary product improvements.

 You can collect feedback for a product in multiple ways, including: